 In the case of no appointment being available, but you feel you need to be seen urgently, please inform the secretary and she will discuss with a GP with regards to whether space can be made (or they may phone you back).
 In the winter months appointments are booking very quickly and there may not be availability on the same day.
 Therefore, if you know you will need to be seen, ring before 10am and hopefully an appointment will be available.
 Telephone consultations are not routinely offered and the Doctor may not get to phone you back on the day.
 Again, if it is something that may need to be seen please make an appointment to come in.

 If you are a new patient to the practice you will need to register first.
-Unfortunately, due to heavy work load with the winter months and the free GP care for the under 6s and over 70s, at present we are unable to take on any new patients.
+Unfortunately, at present we are unable to take on any new patients.
 This hopefully will change in the near future.
 For this reason we are keeping a waiting list for new patients, and as space becomes available we are letting people know.
 You will need to come in and fill out a form to be placed on this list.
 We prioritise registered patient’s and their families on receipt of medical cards.
 If you wish to discuss this please contact reception.
 It is necessary to provide your contact phone number, to contact you back.
 If you are happy to be contacted by SMS message for routine messages or by email, please tick ‘yes’ on the form.
 If you are on medication please bring them or a list of what you are currently taking to the first appointment.DOWNLOAD THE FORM HERE